CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week4.md:
 ### Fixing project plan and project concept; fixing code and submission errors; working on lab 4; added short description of this document to the top; submitted stakeholder introduction/affinity clustering video.

+## Week5.md

+### Brainstormed 50 ideas with team in-class and finished out of class.
+Crafted class presentation to present stakeholder's problem, constraints, and our 3 best solutions (from 50 ideas) to the class.
+Finished lab #5.